dtrizna/NeuralNetwork/README.md

 ```

 *Optimization Rationale:*
-Assuming that Human and Bayer errors are close to 0%, this realization has High Variance problem.
+Assuming that Human and Bayes errors are close to 0%, this realization has High Variance problem.
 Regularization or more training data should improve results.

 ### Training with L2 Regularization